Aldaviva/Trainers/Readme.md

         1. Maglock Dampener (cargo damage resistance)
         1. Suit Station (suit charging)
         1. Sensor Tuning (scanner range)
-    - Keeps you from having to continually waste your time and money trekking to Upgrade Shops every few minutes
+    - Keeps you from having to continually waste your time and money trekking to Upgrade Shops to repair degraded systems every few minutes
-    - Does not upgrade or repair other parts of the ship such as the hull, cargo or items like Universal Control Circuits, skills like Cargo Clearance, or quest upgrades like the Hidden Compartment
+    - Does not repair other parts of the ship, such as the hull, or items like Universal Control Circuits
-    - Might grant or interfere with the [Max Power achievement](https://truesteamachievements.com/a2941561/max-power-achievement) if you don't already have it

 #### Supported game versions